CyberSource/cybersource-sdk-java/README.md

 i. if `enablejdkcert` parameter is set to true, certificates will be read from the JKS file specified at keysDirectory location.
 The JKS file should be of the same name as specified in keyFilename.

 j. `cacerts` property is considered only if `enablejdkcert` is set to true.
 If `cacerts` is set to true, certificates will be read from the cacerts folder under the JDK.
+    Refer to JKS Creation section to know how to convert p12 to JKS

 k. "allowRetry" config parameter will only work for HttpClient.
 Set allowRetry config parameter to "true" to enable retry mechanism and set merchant specific values for the retry.
  -    	Set integer values for config parameter numberOfRetries & retryInterval.
 Retry Interval is time delay for next retry in seconds. number of retry parameter should be set between